happner/happner-2/docs/configuration.md

 ###### schema.methods
 __(optional)__

 List the methods.
 Each has a subconfig defining the method details.
 In most cases no subconfig is required.
 If the method is configured to be type 'sync-promise' it means the method is synchronous, but will be wrapped by a promiseover the exchange.
 Methods are of type 'async' by default, thus the system will expect there to be a callback argument in the method signature.
-To see how this works look at the test a8-exchange-promises
+To see how this works look at the test: test/integration/exchange/exchange-promises

 ###### web.routes
 __(optional)__